revilowaldow/BITC/Sessions/2025/03 30 - Session 42.md

 	Fey goddess needs aid
 	Compelled to enter tree
 	[[Incas]] from Coprun
-	Visiting a family Member in abdos
+	Visiting a family Member in Abdos